Your Pain Pattern,

-Clients come in and touch the top of their head saying, “I have a headache on the top of my head.”
-They almost always lean forward with their chin up and turned to one side while talking.
+Clients come in and touch the top of their heads, saying, “I have a headache on the top of my head.”
+Almost always, they lean forward with their chin up and turned to one side while talking.
 They will often bend at the waist while sitting to make this more comfortable.

-This problem is created by craning the neck forward while twisting the chin up and to one side.
 The original research talked about it being a problem with bird watchers.
-I find that it is more common in people watching monitors up high while twisting to one side.
+I find that it is more common in people who lean forward toward their monitor while twisting to one side.
 I have also seen this from painting the molding.
-You could get it from watching TV at the sports bar but looking down at the chicken wings and drinking beer breaks up the pattern, so I don’t see many of them.
+You could get it from watching TV at the sports bar, but looking down at the chicken wings and drinking beer breaks up the pattern, so I don’t see many of them.

 This muscle is almost always involved in cases of vehicular whiplash.

 Sometimes the headache at the top of the head is caused by this muscle.
 It has a different focus in self-care strategies and some different symptoms that might lead you to more effective relief.
 Take a look at this post.